Andrew's Open Road

 Public Television: Season 3

-biology, hobby, keep doors open, life is a gift, life on mars, meteorite, NASA, options, PhD, research, society, space, stardust, taking advantage
+band, biology, farm, fun, happy, hobby, inventions, keep doors open, life is a gift, life on mars, mechanic, meteorite, NASA, options, PhD, research, society, space, stardust, taking advantage

 - He doesn't consider his job a "job"; calls it his "hobby," something he loves to do and think about.